codono/codono/README.md

 - ✨ Slack, Notion, Discord

-- 👀 I’m interested in BEM, reuseable component
+- 👀 I’m interested in BEM, TDD, reuseable component

 <!---
 codono/codono is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.